 Rapid tests for at-home use are going to people who live or work in settings with a higher risk of COVID-19 infection and transmission.
 These include long-term care facilities, health-care workers, and rural, remote and Indigenous communities where access to health care is limited.

 The FNHA is working with provincial and community partners to distribute rapid test kits in First Nations communities to complement rapid testing facilities already in place in some communities.
 Distribution of kits has already begun.
-Check with your local health centre.
+Check with your local health centre to ask about supplies.

 Regional Health Authorities and other organizations that serve First Nations people may be distributing different brands of test kits.